Tools & calculators

 Before you calculate (pre-flight checklist)

-• Choose a frequency you can follow consistently (weekly, every 3–4 days, every 2 days, daily).
+• Frequency you can execute consistently (weekly, every 3–4 days, every 2 days, daily).

-For lab timing rules: Pre-injection bloodwork checklist and Ongoing monitoring & follow-up labs.
+Lab timing references: Pre-injection bloodwork checklist and Ongoing monitoring & follow-up labs.

 1) Weekly dose (mg/week)